-- In a small saucepan on low heat, melt and mix together butter, honey and sugar.
-Add the spices (ginger, cinnamon) and cool mixture to room temperature.
+- In a small saucepan on low heat, melt and mix together the butter, honey and sugar.
+Add the spices (ginger and cinnamon) and cool the mixture to room temperature.

-- In a separate bowl, beat eggs and add to the cooled honey mixture.
+- In a separate bowl, beat the eggs and add them to the cooled honey mixture.

-- Slowly add flour, baking soda and cacao powder.
+- Slowly add in the flour, baking soda and cocoa powder.

 - Knead until a soft, elastic dough forms.
-Leave in the fridge for several hours, or better yet, overnight.
+Leave it in the fridge for several hours—or, better yet, overnight.

-- When you're ready to continue, preheat the oven to 350F (180C).
+- When you're ready to continue, preheat the oven to 350ºF (180ºC).
 Roll out the dough to your desired thickness.
-My preferred is around 1cm thick.
+My preference is around 1 centimeter thick.

 - Time to cut out your biscuits!
 Use cookie cutters or let your imagination go wild!
 Cutting out egg shapes is both convenient and fast, especially if you're doing this without cookie cutters.
 They are also fun to decorate after!